 2023 will mark 30 years in this business, so I have been through my share of market downturns.
-Like you, I don’t enjoy them either!
+And like you, I don’t enjoy them either!
 With my experience I have learned a lot of valuable lessons.

 If history has shown me anything, it’s that even the worst bear markets don’t last forever.
 No one knows for certain how long with downturn will last or how far stock prices might drop.